sundeepbassi/The-Wellbeing-Retreat/README.md

 I initially thought about adding two images one for yoga and one for meditation but then I realised that one central image gave the landing page a focus.

- #### Yoga/Meditation
+ #### Yoga and Meditation Section

  I wanted to make a note here that the layout for both the Yoga and Meditation sections need to be the same.
-I want the user to feel consistency and uniformity on these pages therefore the  layout should be similar,simple and effective.
-I decided putting both the Yoga and Meditation content next to each other was a good display for the user.
-It also enabled the user to have a choice in what would be of interest to them.
+I want the user to feel consistency and uniformity on these pages therefore the  layout should be similar, simple and effective.
+I decided that by putting both the Yoga and Meditation content next to each other, that it was a good way to display information to the user.
+This also gave the user a chance to choose the information they wanted to use.

  #### The Yoga Section

-What is Yoga? /Where did it originate?
+What is Yoga?

-What are the techniques?
+What are the different types of techniques?

 List the techniques